GoInterject/GoInterject.github.io/wGetStarted/L-Modify-InventoryReport.md

 Now that the data is cleared, use the [jFreezePanes](/wFunctions/jFreezePanes.html) function to re-freeze the panes on the report so that only the main report area is visible.
 This report has the jFreezePanes formula in cell G4.

-jFreezePanes is not configured for all the example reports, but it is easy to setup when needed.
+jFreezePanes is not configured for all the example reports, but it is easy to set up when needed.

 ![](/images/L-Modify-Inventory/19.png)
 <br>